This is the Seventh year that we are running our MCSA (Market Community Supported Agriculture)

 We’ll have your account on file and you can shop with us wherever we are.
 You can also call or email a pre-order to us (24 hours minimum notice) and we will have it ready and waiting for you at the start of the market, for quick pickup.

 A bit about our Farm

 Starting in 1995 our small family farm has grown into a healthy highly productive piece of land.
 We raised Pumpkins the first year, and learned a lot.
 Then we started planting Berries, and Fruit Trees.
 We started selling at Farmer’s Markets, first in Emmett, then in McCall.
 Pretty soon, we found out about the Markets in the Wood River and in Boise and we started selling there.
 The more we grew, the more we saw potential for growth, and the demand for real, fresh, high quality food!

 In 2011 we started thinking long term, and came up with this idea for the MCSA, through your support, and with the help of some good friends, we made many improvements and investments that would keep our farm going for the next 15-20 years.
 These included larger walk-in coolers, updated and additional irrigation systems, a barn remodel and commercial kitchen; to keep your produce fresh and give you a larger selection of fruits and vegetables, as well as value added products, earlier and later in the season.

 In 2013, we invested in a refrigerated van, that more than doubled our hauling capacity.
-(We had gotten to the point where we were driving two Suburbans over to Tuesday’s market in Ketchum, on a regular basis, in order to meet demand.)
+(We had gotten to the point where we were driving two suburbans over to Tuesday’s market in Ketchum, on a regular basis, in order to meet demand.)

 As the business has grown, it costs a bit more each Spring, to accomplish all we’re trying to do.
 With your help, through this MCSA, we can offset some of the money that we make later in the season, using it to help with the start-up costs, helping us to do more early, and make more available to you, earlier in the season, and all year!

 During the first two and a half months of our season (Feb.
 1st – April 15th) we purchase Seeds, Plants/Trees, Soil, Organic Fertilizers; pay Market Fees, Insurance, Fuel, Farm Help, etc. All this during our slowest time of year, income-wise.

 We really appreciate all the great support these past years and are looking forward to sharing the fruits, berries, flowers and vegetables of our labor with you all, for many years to come.

 You can contact us through email email@example.com or call (208)365-8801 to let us know that you’d like to sign up.

-Waterwheel Gardens – Kurtis, Roxine, Matt, Jon, Noah, Ethan, Reamy, Putter, Jared, and Friends
+Waterwheel Gardens – Kurtis, Roxine, Matt, Jon, Noah, Ethan, Reamy, Putter, Jared and Friends